MarinKneib/Snowslide/README.md

 This should clone the snowslide GitHub repository and install it as a python package in the active virtual environment chosen.

+If you also want to use Snowslide with OGGM you will also need to install OGGM and the corresponding dependencies (https://docs.oggm.org/en/stable/installing-oggm.html)

 ## Package structure

 #### Directory root (``./``)